-The health insurance portal is open for students to waive out or enroll in the domestic health insurance at the start of each fall semester.
+The health insurance portal is now closed.
 Students who wish to opt-in should email HealthIns@cgu.edu.

 - Plan Brochure (click here to view cost & coverages on the 2022-23 Summary Brochure)

 * A $20 administrative fee is added to each annual plan.
 Students who enroll in a semester only plan are charged a $10 administrative fee.
 Students who enroll in the annual plan will see the charge split: $2,164 charged during the fall semester and $4,039 charged in the spring semester.

 Who is Exempt from the Policy?

-Students who are enrolled in less than six units; in a traditional online program that was fully online prior to COVID-19; doctoral study (course 499: Doctoral Study); or continuous registration (course 400M: Continuous Registration) are exempt AND not required to enroll or submit a waiver form.
+Students who are enrolled in less than six units; doctoral study (course 499: Doctoral Study); or continuous registration (course 400M: Continuous Registration) are exempt AND not required to enroll or submit a waiver form.